Solo Traveling Through South Africa

 Solo travel through South Africa is a pleasure.
 Locals are friendly and you’ll be able to meet many people

 Most parts of South Africa are suited to solo travel.
-Locals are very friendly, and will often go out of their way to make single travellers feel at home.
+Locals are very friendly, and will often go out of their way to make single travelers feel at home.
 Cape Town in particular is suited to those who relish urban attractions, whether it be museums, galleries and theatres, or bars, nightclubs and live music venues.
-Private reserves are probably better suited to single travellers than national parks and other public sanctuaries, since they tend to offer a more hands-on personalised service.
+Private reserves are probably better suited to single travelers than national parks and other public sanctuaries, since they tend to offer a more hands-on personalized service.

-Solo travellers tend to gravitate towards more urban attractions than couples.
-Cape Town is a must for solo travellers, and it is a good base for exploring the gorgeous Cape Peninsula and Winelands.
-Many solo travellers prefer not to self-drive, which makes it difficult to explore areas like the Kruger Park and Garden Route unless you join an organised tour.
-Private game reserves such as Sabi Sand and Phinda are particularly well-suited to solo travellers.
+Solo travelers tend to gravitate towards more urban attractions than couples.
+Cape Town is a must for solo travelers, and it is a good base for exploring the gorgeous Cape Peninsula and Winelands.
+Many solo travelers prefer not to self-drive, which makes it difficult to explore areas like the Kruger Park and Garden Route unless you join an organized tour.
+Private game reserves such as Sabi Sand and Phinda are particularly well-suited to solo travelers.

-At a more luxurious level, most private reserves operate group game drives and many also encourage guests to dine together, which makes it easy for solo travellers to mingle.
+At a more luxurious level, most private reserves operate group game drives and many also encourage guests to dine together, which makes it easy for solo travelers to mingle.

-In the middle range, solo travellers seeking personalised attention should consider booking into small B&Bs and other owner-managed lodges rather than larger and more institutional hotels.
+In the middle range, solo travelers seeking personalized attention should consider booking into small B&Bs and other owner-managed lodges rather than larger and more institutional hotels.